-Forecast Sustained Winds and Gusts
+Forecast Sustained Winds & Gusts

-High winds may result in several factors that may cause a fire to ignite.
-Sustained winds may also cause the fire to spread and even throw embers into the air and create additional fires.
+High winds can result in several factors that may cause a fire to ignite.
+Sustained winds can also cause the fire to spread and even throw embers into the air and create additional fires.

 Dry Fuel Conditions